nesi/support-docs/docs/General/NeSI_Policies/Allocation_classes.md

-Intended for highly skilled research teams carrying out high quality research funded via a peer review process that supports the [New Zealand Government\'s Science Goals](http://www.mbie.govt.nz/info-services/science-innovation/funding-info-opportunities/document-image-library/NSSI%20Final%20Document%202015.pdf).
+Intended for highly skilled research teams carrying out high quality research funded via a peer review process that supports the [New Zealand Government's Science Goals](http://www.mbie.govt.nz/info-services/science-innovation/funding-info-opportunities/document-image-library/NSSI%20Final%20Document%202015.pdf).

 A named investigator on a peer reviewed research grant or contract covering the entire allocation period.
-Students under the supervision of a named investigator are eligible at NeSI\'s discretion.
+Students under the supervision of a named investigator are eligible at NeSI's discretion.

-If your institution is a NeSI Collaborator, your project\'s allocation, if approved, will be provided out of your institution\'s entitlement.
+If your institution is a NeSI Collaborator, your project's allocation, if approved, will be provided out of your institution's entitlement.

 Examples likely to qualify: